Velocity Calculator

 How to Calculate Average Velocity

 Average velocity is the total displacement divided by the total time taken.
-It’s a vector quantity, meaning it has both magnitude and direction.
+It is a vector quantity, which means it has both magnitude and direction.
 Unlike speed, which only considers the total distance traveled regardless of direction, average velocity takes the direction of motion into account.

 Average Velocity Formula